DavidGeeraerts/AI/Glossory.md

 ### Model Zoo
 > is a collection of pre-trained machine learning models that are publicly available for download and use.
 Model zoos provide a wide range of models trained on various tasks and datasets, allowing researchers and developers to leverage state-of-the-art models for their applications.
 Popular model zoos include Hugging Face, TensorFlow Hub, and PyTorch Hub.

+### (MoE) Mixture of Experts
+> is a machine learning architecture that combines multiple expert models to improve predictive performance.
+In a mixture of experts model, each expert specializes in a specific subset of the input data, and a gating network determines which expert to use for a given input.
+Mixture of experts models are used in tasks such as language modeling, image recognition, and recommendation systems.
+MoE architectures are particularly useful in large-scale models, such as those used in [natural language processing (NLP)](#natural-language-processing-nlp).
+They enable these models to handle vast amounts of data more efficiently, making them faster and more scalable.

+Key Features of Mixture of Experts (MoE) Models:
+1. Experts: Each expert network is trained to handle specific types of data or tasks, allowing for more efficient and accurate processing.
+Each expert is typically a neural network or a simpler model.
+2. Gating Network: A routing mechanism that decides which experts should process a given input.
+The gating network outputs a probability distribution over the experts, indicating how much each expert should contribute to the final output.
+3. Dynamic Routing: Inputs are dynamically assigned to experts based on the gating network's decisions.
+This allows the model to adapt to different types of inputs efficiently.
+4. Sparsity: Only a small subset of experts is activated for each input, making MoE computationally efficient.

 ### Multimodal Learning
 > is a machine learning paradigm that involves processing and generating data from multiple modalities, such as text, images, audio, and video.
 Multimodal learning aims to leverage information from different sources to improve model performance and enable more comprehensive understanding of complex data.
 Multimodal models can process and generate content across multiple modalities, enabling them to perform tasks like image captioning, text-to-image generation, and multimodal translation.